kevaleb/wineryguild.com/_posts/2016-05-31-why-it-sucks-to-sell-wine-online.md

 ![](/uploads/versions/shipping-laws---x----1440-773x---.png)

 When it comes to selling wine online there are some really stringent shipping laws that have to be taken into account.
-There are states, counties and even zip codes that just don’t allow you to send wine there, and if you do, you instantly become a felon.&nbsp; (goodbye dreams of someday becoming president.)
+There are states where you just can't ship wine, and if you do, you instantly become a felon.&nbsp; (goodbye dreams of someday becoming president.)

 So you might say that staying in compliance with these laws is a pretty big deal.

 The bad news is…

-## There are very few tools with the ability to prohibit shipping to certain locations.
+## There aren't many e-commerce tools that will help keep you in compliance with these shipping laws.

 So in a world where putting up a website and selling directly to customers should be the easiest thing we do.
 We find ourselves with only a few overly complex, outdated & expensive options to choose from.